tmtsoftware/esw/docs/src/main/technical/apps/sequence-manager-app.md

 Resources are currently specified using subsystem names such as ESW or TCS.
 Sequencers are also specified by a subsystem name.
 In this case, Sequence Manager uses the obsMode and the subsystem to find the correct script to load in the subsystem's Sequencer.
 The scripts are located in the `sequencer-scripts` repository.

 The obsMode configuration file is written in JSON.
 An example follows with three obsModes: IRIS_MCAO, IRIS_Calib, and WFOS_Calib.
 By convention obsModes start with the instrument's subsystem name followed by an underscore and some other description.
+The Sequencers can also have a variation now(eg. `IRIS.red`, `IRIS.blue`) to run multiple sequencers concurrently for a subsystem.
 ```
 esw-sm {
   obsModes: {
-    IRIS_MCAO: {
+    IRIS_Darknight: {
       resources: [IRIS, TCS, NFIRAOS]
-      sequencers: [IRIS, ESW, AOESW, TCS]
+      sequencers: [IRIS, ESW, TCS]
     },
-    IRIS_Calib: {
+    IRIS_ImagerAndIFS: {
-      resources: [IRIS, NFIRAOS]
+      resources: [IRIS, TCS]
-      sequencers: [IRIS, ESW, AOESW]
+      sequencers: [IRIS.red, IRIS.blue, ESW]
     },
     WFOS_Calib: {
       resources: [WFOS]
-      sequencers: [WFOS, ESW]
+      sequencers: [ESW, WFOS]
+    },
+    IRIS_FilterWheel: {
+      resources: [IRIS, TCS, NFIRAOS]
+      sequencers: [IRIS, ESW, TCS, AOESW]
     }
   }
 }